FK Vojvodina: Training facility

 The FC Vujadin Boškov is the club's training facility and youth academy base.
 The sports complex is located in Veternik, Novi Sad and was named after football legend Vujadin Boškov.
 The center has over 85,000 square meters of sports facilities and 2,000 square meters of enclosed space.
 It has six courts, one with artificial grass and two surrounded by bleachers.
 It has 8 double rooms and 2 luxury suites, and each unit have most modern equipment.
 A kitchen supplies the senior team and all the younger categories.
 The sports complex has also a changing room, gym, medical center, laundry facilities and in the main building houses two press centers.
 Recreational facility and amusement at both facilities include TV, billiards, table football, computers, air conditioners and other equipment.
 The sport complex is today among the highest value in Southeast Europe.

 Youth academy

 Miloš Krasić, former youth player of Vojvodina.

-Famous for its excellent football youth work, its good scout network, the modern club's training ground and the youth academy base FC Vujadin Boškov, which is well equipped and one of the most prestigious in the Southeast Europe, Vojvodina has developed renowned professional footballers such as Miloš Krasić, Gojko Kačar, Milan Stepanov, Srđan Bajčetić, Dušan Tadić, Željko Brkić, Danijel Aleksić, Slobodan Medojević, Aleksandar Katai, Goran Šaula, Jovo Bosančić, Damir Stojak, Miroslav Stevanović, Sergej Milinković-Savić, Mijat Gaćinović, Milan Jovanović among others.
+The clubs scout network, the modern club's training ground and the youth academy base FC Vujadin Boškov, which is professionally equipped, Vojvodina has developed professional footballers such as Miloš Krasić, Gojko Kačar, Milan Stepanov, Srđan Bajčetić, Dušan Tadić, Željko Brkić, Danijel Aleksić, Slobodan Medojević, Aleksandar Katai, Goran Šaula, Jovo Bosančić, Damir Stojak, Miroslav Stevanović, Sergej Milinković-Savić, Mijat Gaćinović, Milan Jovanović among others.
 In 2008 and 2009, Vojvodina organized together with the A.C.
 Milan a training camp at the FC Vujadin Boškov.
 The Vojvodina junior players were trained there by Milan training techniques and methods.
 In 2012, Vojvodina's team, led by coach Milan Kosanović, won the Serbian youth championship.